marsdrums/ReSTIR-reworking/1) RIS, reservois, and ReSTIR.md

 Importance sampling is about shooting rays where it really matters.

-There are two ways to (statistichally) know if a certain light direction is important:
+What makes certain directions more important than others?
-- the BRDF (or BSDF) of the surface being shaded
+- The BRDF (or BSDF) of the surface being shaded
-- The relative position of light sources with respect to the point being shaded.
+- The location of bright light sources in the scene.

-### Importance sample the BxDF
+### Importance sampling the BxDF

 Given a certain BxDF, we know that the light direction affects the amount of light reflected by a surface.
 To make an example, consider the diffuse component computation in these two scenarios: